hizneway/atat/README.md

 Once this user is created, you can log in as them again the future using the DoD ID dev login endpoint documented above.

+**Federated Authentication with Azure**

+Note that when `FLASK_ENV` is set to `master`, that the `/login-dev` routes will all require you to have a valid account in the Azure tenant and authenticate against it.
+Alternatively, you can include `saml` in your query string to force federate authentication, which may be useful when debugging.
+Example: `/login-dev?saml`

 ### Seeding the database

 We have a helper script that will seed the database with requests, portfolios and